StemTBioinf/UNIX/index.md

 - **awk** selects the info we want to have
 - **separate outfiles** This is a big problem that kept me thinking quite a lot

 I figured that the easiest is to use [basename](https://linux.die.net/man/1/basename) and store this information in a [bash variable](http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO-5.html).
 After that we can use the variable to create infile specific outfiles.
-Do you find a way to get rid of the 'for loop'?

-As we use one variable per infile we need more bash programming: e.g. a [bash for loop](http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO-7.html).
+The solution I found is using a [bash for loop](http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO-7.html) to iterate over all files found in the find call; store the basename of this file in a variable and use this variable to store the awk results and create the log file.

 <details><summary>My solution</summary>
 <p>